Weddings Favors That Won’t Go to Waste

 It’s always important to support your local businesses and the economy.
 Picking out your wedding favors is a great time to show a little patronage to your local companies.
 Take an afternoon with your bridesmaids and visit the local shop for ideas.
-You might find moonshine, scented candles, homemade jellies and jams, or honey.
+You might find moonshine, scented candles, homemade jellies, and jams, or honey.
 It’s a good idea to talk to the shop owner to see if they can handle large orders and give them as much time as possible to prepare the goodies.

 These humorous drawings remind everyone of being on vacation, having a good time, and relaxing.
 Everyone loves having their caricature drawn with their head five times larger than their body while they wobble on a surfboard or roller skates.

-You can hire a local artist to come to your venue and draw the caricature in the downtime of the wedding.
+You can hire a local artist to come to your venue and draw the caricature during the downtime of the wedding.
 Your guests can take a break from dancing to have their drawings done.
 If you do a cocktail hour, this is a great time to have the drawings done for your guests.
 They’ll take their drawings home and keep them as a fond memory.

 Personalized Cups or Mugs

 With this wedding favor, you can use it during the wedding reception, and then your guests can take it home.
-If you go with mugs, you can hand them out with after-dinner coffee or later in the evening when everyone needs a pick me up.
+If you go with mugs, you can hand them out with after-dinner coffee or later in the evening when everyone needs a pick-me-up.
 Personalized cups are great for mixed drinks, tea, sodas, and other drinks

-When designing your personalized cups or mugs, you can go for a simple and elegant design, or create your own!
+When designing your personalized cups or mugs, you can go for a simple and elegant design or create your own!
 You could opt for something special to you, such as the partners’ names and the wedding date.
 There’s always the option of something cutesy on the mug.
 It’s a good idea to order mugs or cups that come in individual boxes to make it easier for your guests to carry home or pack in their suitcases.

 Professional Wedding Photographer